oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 The Microsoft Office security settings detailed in this section are based on Microsoft best practice and the ACSC [Hardening Microsoft 365, Office 2021, Office 2019 and Office 2016 (Oct-2021)](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/system-hardening-and-administration/system-hardening/hardening-microsoft-365-office-2021-office-2019-and-office-2016) guidance.

-Microsoft Office Hardening Design Decisions for all agencies and implementation types.
+Microsoft Office Hardening Design Decisions for all organisations and implementation types.

 - Attack Surface Reduction
   - Justification: To align with the ACSC Microsoft Office hardening guidance.